 The carburetors are calibrated for an altitude of 0-2000 ft.
-(0-600 m) and ambient temperatures of $0^{\circ}$ to $+20^{\circ}$ F. $(-18^{\circ}$ to $-7^{\circ}$ C).
+(0-600 m) and ambient temperatures of -15° to +5° F. (-26° to -15° C).
 Carburetors must be re-calibrated if the snowmobile is operated outside this production temperature and/or altitude range.
 The main jet installed in production is not correct for all altitudes and/or temperatures.
 See page 74 for more information.

 NOTICE: A main jet that's too small will cause a lean operating condition and may cause serious engine damage.
-Jet the carburetors carefully for elevation and temperature according to the jetting charts in your Owner's Manual Supplement.
+Jet the carburetors carefully for elevation and temperature according to the jetting charts in the specifications section of this manual.
+See page 98.